BertShin/Kobe/README.md

   renderer = new THREE.WebGLRenderer({ alpha: true, antialias: true });
 ```

-I've also rendered a floor and various lights so that shadows may be reflected and seen and the `PlaneGeometry`;
+I've also rendered a floor and various lights so that shadows may be reflected and displayed on a `PlaneGeometry`;

 ```javascript
 const createFloor = () => {